dimdnk/dimdnk/bookmarks-index.md

 - [GitHub - dbeaver/cloudbeaver: Cloud Database Manager](https://github.com/dbeaver/cloudbeaver)
 - [GitHub - enochtangg/quick-SQL-cheatsheet: A quick reminder of all SQL queries and examples on how to use them.](https://github.com/enochtangg/quick-SQL-cheatsheet)
 - [AOE](https://github.com/AOEpeople)

+### HCM

+Modern HCM systems are focusing on improving the employee experience.
+From onboarding to career development, the aim is to boost retention and satisfaction by creating a more engaging workplace.

+Top 10 HCM Tools

+- PeoplesHR
+- Adrenalin
+- Cornerstone
+- UKG
+- Zoho People
+- Workday
+- BambooHR
+- Oracle HCM Cloud
+- SAP Success Factor
+- ADP Workforce Now